TM-ACode/cvecodescan/README.md

 # Custom route:
 https://github.com/ejpir/CVE-2025-55182-poc/blob/main/src/server.js

-'/formaction' - is the custom route for the POST request.
-This route should be replaced for real-life scenario.
+'/formaction' - is the custom route for the POST request (multipart/form-data).
-Possible routes (should be with multipart/form-data):
+This route should be replaced in real-life scenario testing.
+Possible routes:

 '/api/actions'
 '/api/server-actions'